takasehideki/EEloT/README.md

 ```
 $ ./setup.sh
 ```
 This script setups the evaluation environment.
-It compiles *.exs to beam files, and pull apps and build them.
+It compiles *.ex to beam files, and pull apps and build them.

 #### Option